Christopher G Hudson

 The impact of managed care on the psychiatric offset effect: A latent growth curve model, Conference of the Society for Social Work and Research, January 2006, San Antonia, TX.

-Spirituality and consciousness, Piano, sailing, bicycling, caving, jogging, skiing, travel, folk dancing, family history/genealogy, computers, & other
+Spirituality and consciousness, piano, sailing, bicycling, hiking, caving, jogging, skiing, foreign travel, folk dancing, family history/genealogy, computers, & others